-Where to find the finest high-end curry in the capital
+Where to find the finest curries in the capital

 Gone are the days when, for British diners, Indian food meant generic curry in a foil tin and a paper bag full of greasy poppadoms.
 Now an increasingly vibrant restaurant scene is putting the spotlight on the country’s huge variety of regional traditions – and the innovative chefs at the cutting edge of Indian cooking.